25+ Thanksgiving Words and Phrases You’ll Be Thankful For

 When you cook a turkey in the oven, you generally put some ingredients inside the turkey while you cook it.
 These ingredients are called stuffing (or dressing in some places).

 Stuffing often includes celery, herbs and cubes of bread, but it depends on the cook’s preferences.
-Also, some people think it is strange to eat the stuffing that was inside the turkey, so they may cook stuffing separately.

 Example: There always seems to be a lot of stuffing at Thanksgiving, but never enough gravy.